Constipation Symptoms: Signs & Possible Related Conditions

 How & why constipation occurs

 If you experience constipation, food may move too slowly through the digestive tract.
 This gives the colon more time – too much time – to absorb water from the waste.
 The stool becomes dry, hard, and difficult to pass.
+Certain medical conditions, including neurological diseases affecting the brain and spinal cord, as well as digestive disorders, can cause constipation.

 Generally speaking, the longer time period between each of your bowel movements, the more difficult it will likely be to pass the stool.
 Here are a few key features that we usually see in a patient who is experiencing constipation: